Alaska CPA Requirements: Rules on Exam and Licensing

 • Continuing Education

-You will also need to pay CPA Exam fees and CPA licensure fees.
+You will also need to pay the CPA Exam fees and CPA licensure fees.

 Identification Requirements for CPA License in Alaska

-To meet the CPA requirements in Alaska, you must have U.S. Social Security Number (SSN) on file with the board of accountancy.
-However, if you do not have an SSN, you can request a waiver.
-Start by submitting a “Request for Exemption from Social Security Number Requirement” form.
-You can find it online here.
+To meet the CPA requirements in Alaska, you do not need a U.S. Social Security Number (SSN) on file with the board of accountancy.

 Residency and Age CPA Alaska Requirements